CollierCZ/markdoc-svelte/README.md

 If you want to build a table of contents for a page or just have links to specific headings, set `headingIds` to `true`.
 Add unique IDs in the original file with [annotations](https://markdoc.dev/docs/syntax#annotations) or have them generated automatically.
-Each heading element in the generated HTML has an `id` attribute you can use to link to directly.
+Each heading element in the generated HTML has an `id` attribute to link to directly.

 Each page then also exports a `headings` property: a list of all headings with their text, level, and ID.
 Use the list to generate a [table of contents](#page-table-of-contents).